OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/05-reading-a-temp-sensor.md

 }
 ```

-Once you flash the code, you'll be able to see the output through the Omega's terminal - details below!
+Once you flash the code, you'll be able to see the output through the Omega's terminal - details on how to do this below!

 ### What to Expect